SMSpp-Project/smspp-project/Wiki.md

 ```

 If `<your-custom-path>` is not specified, the default installation root is
 `/opt` on Linux, `/Library` on macOS, and `C:\` on Windows.
-On macOS the
+Both the Linux
-script also falls back to `$HOME` if sudo is **not** available, the
+and macOS scripts fall back to `$HOME` when sudo is **not** available (on
-standard output is not a TTY, or the environment variable `CI` is set
+macOS also when the standard output is not a TTY, or the environment variable
-(e.g. when running in CI runners): in those cases an interactive sudo
+`CI` is set, e.g. when running in CI runners): in those cases an interactive
-prompt would block, so the script picks a user-writable location instead.
+sudo prompt would block, so the script picks a user-writable location instead.
+On Linux each dependency already present under `/opt` is still reused in
+place, and only the missing ones are installed under `$HOME`.
+Passing an
+explicit `--install-root=<path>` installs everything there directly, without
+probing the default location.

 ### Skipping individual dependencies